Skip to main content

 Overview

 Compose apps are bundled with esbuild and run in secure, auditable sandboxes.
-The sandboxes will disallow os, filesystem and direct networking activity.
-To make external http requests, you have to use the provided fetch function.
-This allows compose apps to be fully auditable, trusted and secure.
-Compose apps are bundled with esbuild when you run and deploy them, this means you can use any packages installed via npm, yarn, or pnpm.
-However things like native nodejs packages, or packages that rely on filesystem or http access will not work, due to the nature of the sandbox.
+The sandboxes disallow OS, filesystem, and direct networking activity.
+To make external HTTP requests, use the provided fetch function.
+This keeps compose apps fully auditable, trusted, and secure.
+Because tasks are bundled with esbuild (not resolved by Deno), you can use any packages installed via npm, yarn, or pnpm.
+Native Node.js packages, or packages that rely on direct filesystem or network access, will not work inside the sandbox.
 To use third-party packages:

-1. Install packages with your preferred package manager (npm install, yarn add, etc.)
+2. Install packages with your preferred package manager (npm install viem, yarn add viem, etc.).

-This means you can import libraries like viem for more customized functionality, keep in mind though if you use http-enabled functions from viem you’ll need to specify a custom transport using the built in compose fetch.
-Otherwise though, you can easily use lots of utility functions like you would in any typescript app.
+You can import libraries like viem for more customized functionality.
+If you use HTTP-enabled functions from viem, you’ll need to specify a custom transport backed by the built-in compose fetch — the standard viem transports can’t reach the network from inside the sandbox.
+Otherwise, you can use utility functions the same way you would in any TypeScript app.

 Example